 “A mind that is stretched by a new experience can never go back to its old dimensions.” – Oliver Wendell Holmes

 Lately, I’ve been exploring the great outdoors with my newborn, Savannah.
 She is so fascinated with real-world learning, such as observing her shadow, feeling dirt, observing animals, or touching plants.
 I’ve been an educator for over 2 decades.
 I know right now is her best learning experiences, because she is curious and hungry to discover her world through all her senses.
 In a few years, she will enter the education system and I worry policies and curricula driven by standards will kill her love of learning.
 How do we still get students to participate in real-world learning and achieve standards?
 Below, are a few ideas, including a slideshow to download as a PDF.
-If you like these ideas then be sure to check out my new book published this summer with more ideas, Hacking Digital Learning Strategies: 10 Ways to Launch EdTech Missions in Your Classroom.
+If you like these ideas then be sure to check out my new book, Hacking Digital Learning Strategies: 10 Ways to Launch EdTech Missions in Your Classroom.

 Tips and Resources

 - Geocaching is where you find little treasures around the area people create.
 Others find it through free apps that list hints, the longitude, and latitude.
 Do a school version where students hide small containers of treasure and their peers find them via their longitude and latitude.